-Consider the roles played by the points on a balanced scorecard, number of performance-related targets met, number of publications in prestigious journals, number of citations, journal impact factors, university rankings and league tables, journal rankings, and rankings and ratings of institutions, schools, departments, and individuals.
+Consider the roles played by the points on a balanced scorecard, number of performance-related targets met, number of publications in prestigious journals, number of citations, journal impact factors, university rankings and league tables, journal rankings, and rankings and ratings of institutions, schools, departments and individuals.
 Other metrical data, including staff-student numbers, student numbers and numbers of graduates (especially postgraduates), number of course credits, workload allocations, performance ratings, the scores awarded in research and teaching assessments, and other performance metrics are also significant in determining the fates of institutions and those within them.
 Key performance indicators (KPIs), used to assess productivity, quality and cost-effectiveness, have major numerical features (see, for instance, Shore and Wright, 2015, p.425).
 Numbers (of citations, research outputs, H-index, funding) have come to dominate the academic CV.

 Numbers-based forms of assessment are perceived in terms of figures of another kind, now that the rule of the cash-nexus holds sway in higher education (Readings, 1996, p.3).
-The increasing importance attached to grant income metrics, the money accrued through externally-funded research grants, rather than the research to which such funding is attached, is indicative of this (see, for instance, Grove, 2017, pp.136, 161 and 201).
-Financial criteria have come to dominate measurement of performance individuals, departments, faculties and entire institutions are evaluated in terms of their capacity to deliver VFM (value for money) (Shore and Wright, 2015, p.425).
+The increasing importance attached to grant income metrics, the money accrued through externally funded research grants, rather than the research to which such funding is attached, is indicative of this (see, for instance, Grove, 2017, pp.136, 161 and 201).
+Financial criteria have come to dominate measurement of performance – individuals, departments, faculties and entire institutions are evaluated in terms of their capacity to deliver VFM (value for money) (Shore and Wright, 2015, p.425).
 All in all, institutions and those within them are subordinated to the Gates foundation’s formula: ‘no metrics, no money’ (cited in Sauder and Espeland, 2015, p.436).

-Consequently, much that is significant in the life of an individual employee, a department or school, a faculty or entire institution now revolves around the numerical.
-As Roger Burrows (2012, p.359) remarks, the entire “life-world of the university is now increasingly enacted” through metrics (see also Gudeman, 1998, p.2; Amsler, 2013, p.7).
+Consequently, much that is significant in the life of an individual employee, a department or school, a faculty or entire institution, now revolves around the numerical.
+As Roger Burrows (2012, p.359) remarks, the entire ‘life-world of the university is now increasingly enacted’ through metrics (see also Gudeman, 1998, p.2; Amsler, 2013, p.7).
 Alternatively, to adapt an adage attributed to Pythagoras: numbers rule all things in contemporary academia.
-Comparably, Plato maintained: “Numbers are the highest degree of knowledge.
-It is knowledge itself.”
+Comparably, Plato maintained: ‘Numbers are the highest degree of knowledge.
+It is knowledge itself.’
 Numbers seem vested with a special authority.
-Surrounded as they are by an aura of objectivity, numbers seem to epitomise that which is factual, precise and logical (Merry, 2011, p.589).
-Their ostensible simplicity and clarity lends weight to a perception of this kind.
-Sally Merry (2011, p.588) describes how a numerical indicator appears to offer “a transition from ambiguity to certainty; … and from complex variation and context to truthful, comparable numbers.”
+Surrounded as they are by an aura of objectivity, numbers seem to epitomize that which is factual, precise and logical (Merry, 2011, p.589).
+Their ostensible simplicity and clarity lend weight to a perception of this kind.
+Sally Merry (2011, p.588) describes how a numerical indicator appears to offer ‘a transition from ambiguity to certainty; … and from complex variation and context to truthful, comparable numbers’.
 Numbers seem to be universally applicable.
 Moreover, on account of their association with mathematics and science, and their apparent reliability and transparency, numbers seem incontestable and irrefutable (Merry, 2011, p.590; see also Shore and Wright, 2015, p.430).
 Numbers exemplify accuracy, impartiality and, consequently, fairness.
 Numbers don’t lie (Conley, 2011, p.593).

-Numbers are particularly seductive in market-oriented institutions of higher education (Shore and Wright, 2015, p.430; see also Porter: 1996).
+Numbers are particularly seductive in market-oriented institutions of higher education (Shore and Wright, 2015, p.430; see also Porter, 1996).
 Numbers seem to be suffused with an almost preternatural potency.
 Indeed, the power accorded to numbers in higher education has certain metaphorical parallels with the significance ascribed to the numerical in various mystical, magical practices.
 For instance, numbers feature prominently in the Jewish Kabbalah and in Freemasonry.
-Certain numbers have been entwined with the supernatural, including three, seven and nine (three times three), sometimes invoked for purposes of magic in western culture; and then there is the ominous force of the Biblical Number of the Beast.
+Certain numbers have been entwined with the supernatural, including three, seven and nine (three times three), sometimes invoked for purposes of magic in Western culture; and then there is the ominous force of the biblical Number of the Beast.
 Numerology is also rooted in beliefs in the paranormal power of the numerical.